Phoenix951/LabsForOtherUniversity/README.md

 # LabsForBSU
-Some labs
+Some labs by Python

-files test 1-4 need for Slov_mnosh_02.py
+files test1-4.txt need for Slov_mnosh_02.py